The purpose of this article is to show how such an analysis is wrong. Let's game this out in a decision tree, shall we?

 Before we even go into what the Facebook phone is (hardware and software, in different cases), the first fork in the road is to ask whether any version of this will be successful?
 Some might argue that if (almost) nobody decides to buy/use it, the Facebook phone announcement won't matter.

 For starters, how do we define successful in this case?
-Do we base it on how many people actually buy the Facebook phone from AT&T
+Do we base it on how many people actually buy the Facebook phone from AT&T ?
+Do we base it on how many people download the new Facebook app onto their existing Android phone?
+Do we base it on how much people use it, and for how long?

 Let's hold those thoughts for a moment.
 Let's first play with the thought that "very few" people download, buy and otherwise use the Facebook phone -- hardware or software.
 Does this mean that we are simply in status quo, that this is neither good nor bad for any of the key players, from Facebook itself to Google and Apple?